 8 Fenugreek Benefits and Uses

-While more research is needed in terms of identifying and confirming all of the its benefits, fenugreek is shown to help with numerous health issues.
+While more research is needed in terms of identifying and confirming all of the its benefits, this herb is shown to help with numerous health issues.
 Here are eight of the most proven fenugreek benefits.

 1. Improves Digestive Problems and Cholesterol Levels

 Fenugreek also seems to benefit those with heart conditions, such as hardening of the arteries and high blood levels of certain fats, including cholesterol and triglycerides.
+It also shows potential for helping those who are diabetic.
 In fact, a study out of India showed that administering 2.5 grams of fenugreek twice daily for three months to people dealing with non-insulin-dependent diabetes mellitus significantly lowered cholesterol naturally, along with triglycerides, without affecting HDL cholesterol.
 (3)

 2. Reduces Inflammation Inside the Body